 To take the LSAT, you will schedule your in-person test online or take the LSAT-Flex, an online, remotely proctored version.
 The test takes three and a half hours.

-People who want to pass the LSAT spend several months preparing and studying.
+People who want to pass the LSAT spend several months studying.
 This often means using LSAT review courses, and applying test-taking LSAT tips to achieve that high score.

 If you want to get into a postgraduate business school program, you will want to pass the GMAT.
 It is designed for people who have finished a bachelor’s degree and are ready to pursue a Masters of Business Administration.